Quinn Cook: National team career

 Cook was named to the 2009–10 USA Basketball Men's Developmental National Team on May 28, 2009.
-He was a member of the 2009 USA U16 National Team that posted a 5–0 mark, captured the 2009 FIBA Americas U16 World Championship gold medal and qualified the U.S. for the 2010 FIBA U17 World Championship, he started all five games and averaged 15.6 points, 3.6 rebounds, and a team-high 5.0 assists per game.
+He was a member of the 2009 USA U16 National Team that posted a 5–0 mark, captured the 2009 FIBA Americas U16 World Championship gold medal, and qualified the U.S. for the 2010 FIBA U17 World Championship.
+Cook started all five games and averaged 15.6 points, 3.6 rebounds, and a team-high 5.0 assists per game.
 He was also a member of the 2010 USA U17 World Championship Team that posted an 8–0 record and captured the gold medal.
 Cook started all eight games and averaged 7.5 points and 3.0 rebounds per game, while dishing out a tournament-leading 7.4 assists.

-On January 16, 2011, he was named to the 2011 USA Basketball Junior National Select Team which competed against a World Select Team in the annual Nike Hoop Summit.
-Cook had 12 points and 3 assists in 16 minutes, and Team USA went on to beat the World Select Team 92–80.
+On January 16, 2011, Cook was named to the 2011 USA Basketball Junior National Select Team, which competed against a World Select Team in the annual Nike Hoop Summit.
+Cook had 12 points and three assists in 16 minutes, and Team USA went on to beat the World Select Team 92–80.

 Personal life

-Cook's late father, Ted Cook, was a noted entrepreneur.
-Both of Quinn's parents attended Howard University.
+Cook's late father, Ted, was a noted entrepreneur.
+Both of Quinn Cook's parents attended Howard University.